 Roman shades are available both lined or unlined to suit different needs.
 The linings often offer additional features, like blackout and thermal linings.

-8. Roller Shades
+8. Roller Blinds for Windows

 Another popular shade option is roller shades.
 Roller shades are usually made from synthetic or natural fabrics and can be rolled up or down to suit your needs.

 The most economical roller shades feature an external system that allows you to see all of the different mechanisms and mounting hardware of the shade (which can also help in the event of tangles).

 If you’re after something a little more premium, stylish roller shade options are also available featuring valances, cornices or fascia’s which hide all of the components of the shade and provide a more polished look.

-10. Tie-Up Shades
+10. Tie-Up Shades (Curtain Blinds)

-Tie-up shades are sort of like a cross between a shade and a curtain.
-Tie-Up shades are available in a broad range of materials.
-These shades are constructed from a piece of fabric which features ties that extend beyond the bottom of the shade.
+Tie-up shades are sort of like a cross between window blinds and curtain blinds.
+Tie-up shades are available in a broad range of materials.
+These shades are constructed from a piece of fabric that features ties that extend beyond the bottom of the shade.

 11. Solar Shades

 Solar shades are very similar to roller shades.
 Their purpose to reduce the amount of sunlight, glare, UV rays and heat entering the room from outside while preserving the window’s view.
-Solar shades are like sunglasses for your windows.

 12. Outdoor Shades